Laurens County License Hearing Guide

 If You Refused Testing

-Refusal Penalty: Refusing to submit to a breath, blood, or urine test carries a significantly harsher penalty than failing the test.
-In South Carolina, refusing a breathalyzer or blood test will result in an automatic license suspension of six months for a first offense.
+- Refusal Penalty: Refusing to submit to a breath, blood, or urine test results in a longer administrative license suspension than failing the test.

-Implied Consent Law in South Carolina: South Carolina, like most states, has an implied consent law.
-This law states that by driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can result in the immediate suspension of your license, regardless of your BAC.
+- Implied Consent Law in South Carolina: By driving on South Carolina roads, you have given your implied consent to submit to chemical testing if lawfully arrested for DUI.
+Refusal carries significant penalties.

 The ALR/Administrative Hearing